-You will generally be considered full time if you are undertaking 18 credit points or more each semester as a domestic student, or 24 credit points as a student visa holder.
+You will generally be considered full time if you are undertaking 18 credit points or more each semester as a domestic student.
 Most full-time students will complete 24 credit points each semester, which forms the standard course duration outlined in your faculty or school handbook.

 If you are studying part time, you will have a reduced study load of less than 18 credit points.
 Generally there is no minimum number of credit points you can study as long as you meet the requirements of your course.

 All courses will let you enrol in up to 32 credit points from January to June and July to December.
 This allows for situations where you may need to select an OLE unit or an intensive unit that falls outside of the main semester.
 We recommend you don't complete more than 24 credit points during the standard semester.

 If you’re a student visa holder, it’s a requirement of your visa that you are enrolled in a full-time study load in the following credit points:

 Changing your mode of attendance means changing from a full to part time load or vica versa.
 You should first check Find a course or the course rules in your handbook to see if your degree offers part-time study.

 If you’re an international student on a student visa, you’ll only be able to reduce down from a full time study load in certain circumstances.
 You’ll need to find out if you’re eligible and apply to reduce your load.

 If you’re an international student, you can also speak with an international compliance officer.